yojohanshinwataikei/Arcade-plus/README.md

 - Files under `Assets/Textures/Icon/MDI` are generated from [Material Design Icons](https://materialdesignicons.com/), go to their site for license issue.
 - The `Assets/Textures/Icon/OBS.png` are generated from the icon of [Open Broadcaster Software](https://obsproject.com/), go to their site for license issue.
 - Files under `Assets/Fonts` are free font files.
 These files are licensed by their authors.
+- All other Texture files in this repo is also licensed under CC-BY-4.0, see [LICENSE.texture](LICENSE.texture).